swixi/steenrod/README.md

 ## Running:

 The main user-interface loop is run from SelfMap.java.
+Type "help" on prompt to see options and syntax.